1 The Text

 2 Context

-The structure of the verse is unmistakably modelled on the Jewish Shema — "Hear, O Israel: the LORD our God, the LORD is one" (Deut 6:4).
-Paul appears to take the Shema's "one God" and "one Lord" and distribute them: "one God" is identified as the Father, "one Lord" is identified as Jesus Christ.
-Whether this constitutes a splitting of the Shema to include Jesus within YHWH's identity, or a careful distinction between the one God (who is the Father) and a separate agent (who is the Lord Jesus), is the central question.
+Since the 1990s, some scholars (notably N.T.
+Wright and Richard Bauckham) have argued that Paul is deliberately restructuring the Jewish Shema — "Hear, O Israel: the LORD our God, the LORD is one" (Deut 6:4) — by distributing "one God" to the Father and "one Lord" to Jesus Christ, thereby including Jesus within YHWH's identity.
+This reading is influential but contested.
+The two passages share only three words (heis, theos, kyrios) in a different order, and Paul explicitly identifies "one God" as "the Father."
+Whether this constitutes a splitting of the Shema to include Jesus within the divine identity, or a careful distinction between the one God (who is the Father) and a separate agent (who is the Lord Jesus), is the central question.

 The prepositions are precise and potentially significant.
 The Father is described with ex (from/out of) — the source of all things.
 Jesus is described with dia (through) — the agent or instrument.
 In Jewish creation theology, God is always the source; wisdom or the word is the instrument.
 Whether this distinction preserves a hierarchy (source vs. agent) or collapses it (both included in one divine identity) drives the entire debate.